Fast QR updating methods for statistical applications: Computational costs of updating algorithms

 \section{Computational costs of updating algorithms}

 In this supplementary section, we detail the computational costs of all algorithms presented in Section \ref{appB}.
-As described in \cite[\S 1.1.15]{golub_van_loan.2013}, a common way to quantify computational workload is by counting floating-point operations (FLOPS), where each flop represents an addition, subtraction, multiplication, or division of floating-point numbers.
+As described in \citeSupp[\S 1.1.15]{golub_van_loan.2013}, a common way to quantify computational workload is by counting floating-point operations (FLOPS), where each flop represents an addition, subtraction, multiplication, or division of floating-point numbers.
 Although this count is not a precise measure of computation time, it provides a useful estimate of the algorithm computational demand by summing the required arithmetic operations.
 According to IEEE standards, the 64-bit double format allocates one bit for the sign of a floating-point number \cite[\S 2.7.2]{golub_van_loan.2013}.
 Since changing the sign is not considered an arithmetic operation, it is excluded from the count.
 Under the IEEE 754-2008 standard, a square root operation is considered a single floating-point operation, though it may take longer than other operations; for simplicity, we follow this convention here.
 To solve a linear system $\mathbf{R}\mathbf{x} = \mathbf{b}$ with respect to $\mathbf{x} \in \mathbb{R}^p$, where $\mathbf{R} \in \mathbb{R}^{p \times p}$ is triangular and $\mathbf{b} \in \mathbb{R}^p$, forward or backward substitution requires exactly $p^2$ FLOPS \citep[see, e.g.][]{golub_van_loan.2013, bjorck.2015}.
 Lastly, we use the indicator function $\mathbbm{1}_c$, which equals $1$ when condition $c$ is true and $0$ otherwise.
+The exact computational costs of all the algorithms, and their leading-order term, are summarized in Tables \ref{tab:QRcostsfull} and \ref{tab:Rcosts} at the end of this Section.
+For comparison purposes, before dealing with the costs of the QR and thin QR updating algorithms that represent the major contribution of this work, we address the computational cost of the naive algorithms that directly update the matrix $\boldsymbol{\Sigma}=\big(\mathbf{X}^{\intercal} \mathbf{X}\big)^{-1}$ after either the addition of one column to the design matrix $\mathbf{X}\in\mathbb{R}^{N\times p}$ or the deletion of one column from the design matrix $\mathbf{X}\in\mathbb{R}^{N\times p}$. \begin{proposition} The exact number of flops needed to update the matrix $\boldsymbol{\Sigma}=\big(\mathbf{X}^{\intercal} \mathbf{X}\big)^{-1}$ after the addition of a column to the design matrix $\mathbf{X}$ at position $1\leq k\leq p+1$ using Algorithm \ref{alg:onecolinv_update_add} is $4p^2+2N(p+1)+p$ which is of order $\mathcal{O}\left(Np\right)$.
+The computational cost of updating the matrix $\boldsymbol{\Sigma}$ after the deletion of a column from the design matrix $\mathbf{X}$ at position $1\leq k\leq p$ using Algorithm \ref{alg:onecolinv_update_del} is $2p^2-3p+1$ which is of order $\mathcal{O}\left(p^2\right)$ independently of the number of rows $N$. \end{proposition} \begin{proof} For $\mathbf{X}\in\mathbb{R}^{N\times p}$ the computational cost of updating $\boldsymbol{\Sigma}=\big(\mathbf{X}^{\intercal} \mathbf{X}\big)^{-1}$ by adding a column is the cost of performing the following few operations as detailed in Algorithm \ref{alg:onecolinv_update_add}: \begin{itemize} \item[{\it r3:}] one matrix-vector multiplication: $p(2N-1)$; \item[{\it r4:}] one vector-matrix multiplication: $p(2p-1)$; \item[{\it r5:}] two inner products, a sum and a division: $2N+2p$; \item[{\it r6:}] a scalar product: $p$; \item[{\it r7:}] an outer product and a matrix sum: $2p^2$. \end{itemize} totalling $4p^2+2N(p+1)+p$.
+Similarly, the computational cost of updating $\boldsymbol{\Sigma}$ by removing a column from $\mathbf{X}\in\mathbb{R}^{N\times p}$ is related of the computational cost of performing the following few operations as detailed in Algorithm \ref{alg:onecolinv_update_del}: \begin{itemize} \item[{\it r15:}] a scalar product: $p-1$; \item[{\it r16:}] an outer product and a matrix sum: $2(p-1)^2$. \end{itemize} totalling $2(p-1)^2+p-1$, which completes the proof. \end{proof}